What’s the Best Type of Bicycle for Exercise?

 Yes, the three bicycles listed above are good choices for getting a proper cardio workout and keeping in shape, but you should ride whatever you’re most comfortable on.

 Any cycling exercise is good, even if you can only handle a brief pedal around the neighborhood.
-Comfort bikes are great, inexpensive bikes are great.
-If it has pedals, handlebars and two wheels, it’s great.
+Comfort bikes are great, and inexpensive bikes are great.
+If it has pedals, handlebars, and two wheels, it’s great.

 My biggest recommendation is to make cycling part of your weekly rhythms.
 Make it a habit, stick with it, and enjoy the ride.
 And if you’re exercising in hot weather, be prepared for it.